ptraunf/cf-hardhat/README.md

 ```

 ## Caveats
-*Isn't it a risk to blindly inject nonces into all script tags?*
+*Isn't it a risk to automatically inject nonces into all script tags?*

 Generally, yes.
 According to [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html):

 >Don't create a middleware that replaces all script tags with "script nonce=..." because attacker-injected scripts will then get the nonces as well.
 You need an actual HTML templating engine to use nonces.

-If an attacker's script is injected into an HTML response before it passes through the `cf-hardhat` CSP-nonce middleware (e.g. ), the injected script element would indeed get a valid nonce and be allowed to run by the browser.
+If an attacker's script is injected into an HTML response before it passes through the `cf-hardhat` CSP middleware with `autoInjectTags` enabled, the malicious script element would indeed get a valid nonce and be allowed to run by the browser.

-If the recommendation to use an HTML templating engine as suggested by OWASP is not feasible, additional considerations can be taken to mitigate the risk of erroneously inserting a valid nonce into a malicious script.

-Exploitation of this behavior is contingent on the malicious script being injected before passing through the middleware.
+How could an unwanted script get into a page before passing through the middleware?

 This could happen if a persisted XSS payload is used *unsanitized* to dynamically build a web page.
 To mitigate this risk, any application accepting untrusted input should **always** validate and/or sanitize input server-side, and any application rendering untrusted content should **always** encode output to ensure it remains *content* and doesn't become *code*.

+If proper output encoding and input sanitization are employed, the risk of using `autoInjectTags` may be acceptable.
+See this [CSP Demo](https://csp-demo-app.pages.dev) to compare various strategies and their effects on security.

 Applications should apply defense in depth according to a threat model.